joshrotenberg/jmespath-extensions/README.md

 - **JEP-013** (Object Functions): `items`, `from_items`, `zip`

 Additional functions extend well beyond these proposals.
 Some JEPs (like arithmetic operators) require parser changes and cannot be implemented as extension functions.

-## Portability Warning

-These extension functions are designed for use cases where:
-- You control both the query author and the runtime environment
-- You need functionality beyond standard JMESPath
-- Cross-implementation compatibility is not required

-For portable queries, use only the standard JMESPath built-in functions.

 ## Benchmarks